 The best way to choose apples to eat and for apple recipes is the topic of the day.
 Have you walked around the produce aisle at the grocery store lately?
 There are so many fruits and vegetables just waiting to be picked up and purchased.
 I always wonder what kind of apple is good to use for different recipes, canning or just eating.
 You get the picture, right?

 Baking, canning, snacking, etc. Did you grow up hearing that statement “An Apple a Day Keeps the Doctor Away”?
 I know I did.
-I usually sent sliced apples in lunch boxes to school.
-We had a large bowl full of apples on the kitchen table.
-Washed and ready to snack on at any moment.
+I usually sent sliced apples in my daughters’ lunch boxes to school.
+We had a large bowl full of apples on the kitchen table mush of the year.
+They were washed and ready to snack on at any moment.

 How To Choose Apples